abz-conf/abz-conf.github.io/.github/src/content/site/2025/CaseStudy.md

 Its goal is also cross-fertilisation, enabling practitioners of the individual formal methods to better understand each other.

-The case study is about a safety controller for autonomous driving on a highway.
+The case study is about a <b>safety controller for autonomous driving on a highway</b>.
 The description contains two variations of the case study.
 First, in the simpler setting, we just consider a single-lane highway where each vehicle can accelerate and brake.
 The goal is to keep a safe distance to the preceding car.